Magic and Magicians of Music: JS Bach's Cello Suites

 *Pablo Casals (1876-1973)

-The numerous famous recordings and performances that were developed based on the idea of restoring the true form of the music by incorporating the instruments and performance styles of the era in which it was composed have revolutionized the classical music industry.
+The numerous great recordings and performances that were developed based on the idea of restoring the true form of the music by incorporating the instruments and performance styles of the era in which it was composed have revolutionized the classical music industry.

 Bach, Mozart, and Beethoven are fresh and light, as if the dust that has accumulated over the years has been wiped away.